Swag's Jazzfest FAQ - Transportation Summary

 For street parking, try to arrive early and just keep looking.
 Expect to end up about a half mile from the entrance or farther.
 Note that it's illegal to park within about a car length of a crosswalk, which means about 30 feet from the corner.
 Most corners have this space marked with a painted diagonal line, but even if there's no line or sign, it's still illegal.
 (I learned this the hard way).

 Tow trucks are out in force during the Festival.
 If you are parked illegally, you can count on being be both ticketed and towed (personal experience).
 If you are towed, any cab driver will be able to take you to your car.
 Just tell them to take you to the city impound lot.
 They may laugh, but they'll know where it is (conveniently located halfway between the Fairgrounds and downtown).
-If I recall correctly, the cost of the tow plus the ticket is around $200.
+The tow fee is $161, plus the cost of the violation ticket.

 Use common sense when selecting a spot.
 Our first year, we parked behind a small closed store, paying a fellow who did not look like he was affiliated with them.
 When we returned, our trunk had been broken into, along with several other cars parked there.
 Luckily, we didn't lose anything of value, but others were not so fortunate.